Skip to content

 24. Names and locations of company-owned mills?

-The names and locations of all 18 mills owned by the company are published on the company website and the GFW database also has information on 16 mills of the company.
+The names and locations of all 18 mills owned by the company are published on the company website and are also available on the GFW database.

 • Y